Science and Technology Act 1965: Aftermath

 The Agricultural Research Council (ARC) was reformed as the Agricultural and Food Research Council (AFRC) in 1983, which became part of the Biotechnology and Biological Sciences Research Council (BBSRC) in 1994.

 The Science Research Council (SRC) became the Science and Engineering Research Council (SERC) in 1984.

 The Medical Research Council and the Natural Environment Research Council both still operate under their original names.

+Subsequent developments

+Schedule 4 to the act, except the entry relating to the Atomic Energy Authority Act 1959, together with parts of schedule 2, were repealed by section 1 of, and part XI of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.